Concealed-Carry Weapons (CCW) Permit Information

 7. PSYCHOLOGICAL ASSESSMENT

 In addition to licensing requirements as specified by the licensing authority, the Monterey Park Police Department may require CCW applicants to undergo psychological testing as part of the application process.
 Applicants may be referred to a licensed psychologist used by the Monterey Park Police Department for the psychological testing of its own employees.
-Any fees charged will be the responsibility of the applicant and such fees shall not exceed $150.00 for an initial test.
+Any fees charged will be the responsibility of the applicant.
 Additional psychological testing of an applicant seeking license renewal may be required.

 8. FIREARM INSPECTION